BenjaminRCooper/stratobooster/site/content/_index.md

         the small space launch system for customers, who have already expressed interest in using this system.
     - ourStoryText: >-
-        Shaun Whitehead will join their team as a non-executive director to provide his expert technical advice and engineering guidance.
+        Shaun Whitehead, an experienced space engineer, will join their team as a consultant to provide his expert technical advice.
   heading: The StratoBooster Story
   intro: >-
     Andrew Dunn and Ben Massey are Aerospace Engineering students at Teesside